nickbrandt/GitLab/doc/ci/jenkins/index.md

   analogous to the declarative Jenkinsfile format.
 - GitLab comes with a [container registry](../../user/packages/container_registry/index.md), and we recommend using container images to set up your build environment.
+- Totally stuck and not sure where to turn for advice?
+The [GitLab community forum](https://forum.gitlab.com/) can be a great resource.

 ## Groovy vs. YAML